ibm-cloud-docs/citrix-netscaler-vpx/terminology.md

 ## Virtual IP (VIP)
 {: #virtual-ip-vip-}

 A VIP is an IP address to which a client sends requests.
 The NetScaler terminates the client connection at the VIP and then initiates a connection with a server that is configured in the load balancing service.
-This can be either a public IP address for public (internet) traffic, or a private IP address for private (intranet) traffic.
+This IP address can be either a public IP address for public (internet) traffic, or a private IP address for private (intranet) traffic.

 ## Virtual server
 {: #virtual-server}